Ethan Lazuk

 Referral traffic to blog posts from social platforms.

-The same dilemma can be true of social media teams.
+And the same dilemma can be true for social media teams, too.

-If your social content is getting views directly in Google’s search results, and not in the social platforms, are you aware of those impressions?
+If your social content is ranking in Google’s search results, and people view it there instead of in the platforms themselves, are you seeing those impressions in your reporting?

 What might the fusion of social content with Google’s search results portend for the future of SEO and social media strategies?